ijnek/ros2_boldbot/README.md

 ## Gazebo simulation

-To run a simulation of the robot, follow these steps:
+To run a simulation of the robot, build all packages up to `boldbot_bringup` (and source the workspace), and then run the

-1. Set the `GAZEBO_MODEL_PATH` environment variable so Gazebo can find all necessary resources:

-        export GAZEBO_MODEL_PATH=$(ros2 pkg prefix boldbot_description)/share

-2. Run Gazebo with the ROS factory library loaded, which opens services to make it possible to load models from ROS:

-        gazebo -s libgazebo_ros_factory.so

-3. Now spawn the robot in another terminal:
+following:

+	ros2 launch boldbot_bringup boldbot_sim_bringup.launch.py

+This launches Gazebo and spawns the Boldbot model, including a plugin that provides the topics to interact with it and a robot state publisher, so you can see it in Rviz.

+These topics to interact with the robot are the same as used on the real robot, so you can run regular behaviour nodes to control it.
+Try for instance:

-        ros2 run gazebo_ros spawn_entity.py -b \
+	ros2 run motion_script play sit-down
-            -entity boldbot \
-            -file $(ros2 pkg prefix boldbot_description)/share/boldbot_description/boldbot.urdf \
-            -x 0 -y 0 -z .6

-    The `-b` flag keeps the process alive ('bound' to Gazebo) and causes the model to be removed when this process is aborted.

 ## Dummy robot

 Alternatively, you can launch a dummy boldbot (locally or on the robot):

-`ros2 launch boldbot_bringup boldbot_bringup_dummy.launch.py`
+	ros2 launch boldbot_bringup boldbot_bringup_dummy.launch.py

 # Check with rviz2